 TOPICS & SPEAKERS

-How Have the Humanities Shaped Political Cultures and Nationalisms from the Age of the Atlantic Revolutions to the Age of STEM?
+How the Humanities and History Help Us Understand Democracy and Nationalism from the Age of the Atlantic Revolutions to the Age of Populist Nationalisms

 Lloyd Kramer, Professor of History and Director, Carolina Public Humanities

 Seeing the Present in the Past: The Risks and Rewards of Historical Comparisons

 Maximilian P. Owre, Teaching Assistant Professor of History and Executive Director, Carolina Public Humanities

 Why Movies Matter: Cinema and Humanity in a Screendependent Culture

 Rachel Schaevitz, Associate Director for State Outreach and Strategic Partnerships, Carolina Public Humanities

 The Crisis and the Endurance of the Public Humanities